 Our approach

-The substantive content of the curriculum is grounded in what is known about religion and non-religion from academic study.
-The curriculum includes a detailed study of Judeo-Christian scripture, six major world religions (Hinduism, Buddhism, Sikhism, Judaism, Christianity and Islam), and significant debates in the disciplines of philosophy of religion and ethics.
+The six major world religions (Hinduism, Buddhism, Sikhism, Judaism, Christianity and Islam), and significant debates in the disciplines of philosophy of religion and ethics are explored.
 When studying each religion, pupils examine how the religion started, spread and split.
 The key ideas and core beliefs of the religion are tied into this narrative.
 Pupils then consider the ways in which each religion is practised, and the debates within and about the religion in the modern world.
 Within each religion, there is a focus on internal diversity to illustrate the contested nature of ideas and variety of expression within religions.

 Exam Boards